hansioan/issue_add_tester/README.md

 # issue_add_tester
-Test how to create issues programmatically
+Test how to create issues programmatically.